flyingoverclouds/PMOS486/Bin/README.md

-# PMOS486 - Dos Build
+# PMOS486 - MSDos Build
 The *pro486.exe* is a legacy build of the PMOS.
 It is provide "as is" without any warranties.